By David Boughtflower

 But I know first-hand that when everything in the business becomes a priority – nothing is.

 But pulling this insight from scratch was a huge, manual overhead, and any data we would collect would be out of date after a week.
-It was time and capacity we didn’t have.
+It was time and resource we didn’t have.
 This is why I’m delighted to help bring to market four new, ready-to-go dashboards that help to answer those problems.

 Evaluate agency processes with the Lettings MI Suite